Integral-Robotics-Lab/Autonomous-Lane-Tracking/README.md

 ## Project Overview

 This project aims to set up and calibrate a TurtleBot3 Burger robot for autonomous driving using ROS 1 Noetic.
-The setup includes installing necessary packages, calibrating the camera, and configuring lane detection.
+The setup includes installing necessary packages, calibrating the camera, configuring lane detection, and implementing autonomous driving capabilities.
 By following this guide, you will be able to make your TurtleBot3 navigate autonomously within predefined lanes using a Raspberry Pi camera module.

 ## Acknowledgment